tanay2001/CORE/README.md

 ## Acknowlegements

-Part of the code have been borrowed from [DPR](https://github.com/facebookresearch/DPR) and [few-shot-learning](https://github.com/tonyzhaozh/few-shot-learning) repos.
+Parts of the code have been borrowed from [DPR](https://github.com/facebookresearch/DPR) and [few-shot-learning](https://github.com/tonyzhaozh/few-shot-learning) repos.